Tell us a little about yourself

 My current favourite module to teach is *Exploring Coastal Environments*.
 The students learn the skills to plan and undertake an expedition along the UK coast using sea kayaks.

-Whilst they paddle along the coast, the students choose what they are inspired to learn about in and for the environment.
-This module epitomises how learning and adventures are synonymous.
-This is a module where I am a student too and every year, I learn more.
-It is a great privilege to join the students’ learning journeys.
+As they paddle along the coast, students choose what they are inspired to learn about in and for the environment.
+This module epitomises how learning and adventure are synonymous.
+It is a module where I am a student too, as each year I learn something new.
+It is a great privilege to join the students on their learning journeys.

 What’s your favourite thing about teaching at Cumbria?